collective/Products.Quills/README.txt

 It is designed from the ground up to work well and provide specialized features for a multi-blog, multi-user environment.

 Requires Plone 3.1 or later.
+Has been tested for compatibility with Plone 4.3.

 Newer Replacement: Products.QuillsEnabled:
 ==========================================